Tip 1: Set up a service-level agreement on lead routing with sales

 Create a few emails and some talking points to help them connect with the motivation of leads based on their interest.
 In sum, provide your sales team with messaging and content to engage relevantly.

-Tip 4: Schedule appointments for the sales team and cut “telephone tag.”
+Tip 4: Schedule appointments for the sales team and cut the “telephone tag.”

 Here are three potential ideas you can test to optimize your lead routing for more sales: